 This might be my favorite preschool TV show.
 From a hilarious sidekick (Cat) to a brilliant protagonist (Peg), this show piqued my daughter’s interest in counting.
 Its writers obviously have a dry wit, and therefore speak my language.

 Run away from this show.
 Do not turn this on in front of your child.
 You are welcome.
 Furthermore, watch this clip.
 It is inappropriate–all the more reason why you should watch it.

 She was just a girl in the village doing all right.
 Then, she became a princess overnight.
 Follow the trials and tribulations of living the royal life.
 It’s so hard being a princess and I’m being so sarcastic.
 All in all, this show is fine: it’s not great but it doesn’t make me want to stab myself.
-Tim Gunn is the lovable butler, Baileywick, so he really makes it work.
+Tim Gunn is the lovable butler, Baileywick, so he really makes it work (see what I did there?).
 Any child into Disney princesses will love this show.
 Expect special cameos by Rapunzel, Aurora, and the whole gang.
 Disney owns them all.